Trailhead Location: In Babine Mountains Provincial Park, near the town of Smithers,

 Babine Mountains Provincial Park - BC Parks official website.

-Silver King Basin trail proves that the accolades received by Babine
+Silver King Basin Trail proves that the accolades received by the Babine

 Mountains Provincial Park are all well-deserved.
 Two years ago we hiked

 Harvey Mountain Trail in this very park, and, while the views were good,

 we expected something more.
 This something more arrived today, when we